 Retailers referred to this day as “Going into black.”

 In the past, when the retailers sold their products, they used to write the profits into black.
-On this day, retailers earn huge amount of profits which means that they were going into black; Great profits written in black.
+On this day, retailers earn a huge amount of profits which means that they were going into black; Great profits written in black.

 Plumbers have never been more busy as compared to this day.